Solutions. At your speed.

 We may deny your request if:

-- d.
-It is not a part of the protected health information kept by us
+· It is not a part of the protected health information kept by us and used by us to make decisions about your care

 If your request is denied, we will provide you with a written notification of the reason(s) of such denial and your rights to have the request, the denial, and any written response (of reasonable length) you may have relative to the information and denial process appended to your protected health information.